vasileiosInnovs/flask-students-system-demo/README.md

 FLASH_HASHSECRET = ALDSFJLKSAJDFLJASDLFJWERJLjowieofjsd
 ```

-Change the connection string to suit your need
+Change the connection string to suit your need# student-management-system-api